Newcastle's COVID Control Plan

 What testing facilities are available in Newcastle?

-For more ways to book a COVID-19 test, visit the NHS website here.
+To book a test call 119 or visit the NHS website here.

 Will I only have to self-isolate once?